A-S620/rabbit-holes/_holes/Haiku.md

 Haiku is a form of Japanese poetry made up of 3 verses with a 5-7-5 syllable pattern (17 in total).

 Here are some of my Haikus:
+> The cold bites my bones,
+> I sip sunshine in my cup,
+> Tea warms from inside.

 > Jade stands on the ledge,
 > The sun is shyly hiding,
 > Tomorrow shall come.